martha-thomae/GuatC1/09_Rodrigo-de-Ceballos_Mass/comments.md

 **Note for myself in terms of how I was able to find this error:**
 Cadences didn't help me personally in this case.
 So I used page turns as places for voices to coincide (could do it with fermatas or congruence signs I guess).
 After that, I could look for the 1st place where the series of orange labels appear, and found it is around measure 6 so we try to find the error in the bass before that point.

-Another way coudl be noticing that extending the last note is not enough to remove the series of orange labels, therefore we look for the 1st place where the series of orange labels appear, and found it is around measure 6 so we try to find the error in the bass before that point.
+Another way could be noticing that extending the last note is not enough to remove the series of orange labels, therefore we look for the 1st place where the series of orange labels appear, and found it is around measure 6 so we try to find the error in the bass before that point.

 ### Section 2 (Qui tollis peccata mundi)